newjersey/navigator-content/src/roadmaps/tasks/payment-structure-non-medical-trans.md

 > **Once completed, you will know:**
 >
-> * The best payment structure for your business
+> * The best payment structure for your business.
+(If you plan to apply for Logisticare, we have instructions for this after you register and form your business)